Ovarian stimulation explained – how it supports fertility treatment

 Weighing up your chance of success?

 To get a realistic understanding of your chance of success, it’s best to consult a fertility specialist, so you can receive advice specific to your personal circumstances.
 If you are looking for a way forward but are not sure where to start or what to try next, you can book an appointment with Nicole, Martin, Chris, Sameer or Hugo by calling (03) 8080 8933 or by booking online.
-We welcome women and couples who are just starting to consider their fertility treatment options, as well as those who may be seeking a second opinion after treatment elsewhere.
+We welcome women and couples who are just starting to consider their options for fertility treatment in Melbourne, as well as those who may be seeking a second opinion after treatment elsewhere.

 Further reading